megalus/coraline/README.md

 ---

 ### Future Implementations
+* Add native support for Global and Local Secondary Indexes
-* Add support for Query and Scan operations
+* Add native support for Query operations
-* Add support for Global and Local Secondary Indexes
+* Add native support for TransactWriteItems and TransactGetItems
-* Add Documentation
+* Add native support for BatchWriteItems and BatchGetItems

 ---